MuelNova/SimExp_Cracker/README.md

 `SimExp Cracker` can decrypt the `Content` using `Experiment.decrypt`

-In order to get the `Content`, you need first capture the package posts to `/ServiceAPI/UpdateRecord`
+In order to get the `Content`, you need first capture the package posted to `/ServiceAPI/UpdateRecord`

 To do so, while the Packet Capture Software is running, you could click `submit` button (recommended) or click `close` button and then find the data in your Packet Capture Software.